 DIAGNOSTIC STRATEGIES AND INITIAL MANAGEMENT — The approach to and extent of diagnostic evaluation of a patient with dyspepsia is based on the presence or absence of alarm features (table 2), patient age, and the local prevalence of Helicobacter pylori (H. pylori) infection (algorithm 1 and table 3) .

 Patients with gastroesophageal reflux disease (GERD) and nonsteroidal anti-inflammatory drug (NSAID)-induced dyspepsia should be treated with an empiric trial of proton pump inhibitors (PPI) for eight weeks and NSAIDs should be discontinued (table 4).
-(See "Medical management of gastroesophageal reflux disease in adults" and "Overview of the natural history and treatment of peptic ulcer disease", section on 'Treatment'.)
+(See "Medical management of gastroesophageal reflux disease in adults" and "Peptic ulcer disease: Management", section on 'Initial management'.)

 Further evaluation should be pursued if these patients continue to have symptoms after eight weeks of PPI therapy or earlier if they have alarm features (table 2).
 (See 'Evaluation of persistent symptoms' below.)

-Early upper endoscopy — Upper endoscopy should be performed for the evaluation of new onset dyspepsia in patients with alarm features (table 2) or those over age 55 years.
+Early upper endoscopy — Upper endoscopy should be performed for the evaluation of new onset dyspepsia in patients with alarm features (table 2) or those age ≥55 years.
 Upper endoscopy provides a gold standard for establishing a specific cause in patients with upper abdominal pain.
 Biopsies of the stomach should be obtained to rule out H. pylori.
 Patients with H. pylori should receive eradication therapy in addition to treatment based on the underlying diagnosis.
-(See "Medical management of gastroesophageal reflux disease in adults" and "Overview of the natural history and treatment of peptic ulcer disease", section on 'Treatment'.)
+(See "Medical management of gastroesophageal reflux disease in adults" and "Peptic ulcer disease: Management", section on 'Initial management'.)

-The diagnostic yield of upper endoscopy increases with age [18,20].
-In the absence of alarm features, we perform early endoscopy (within two weeks) in patients over the age of 55 years.
-These recommendations are consistent with the American Gastroenterological Association (AGA) and American College of Gastroenterology (ACG) guidelines [6,23,24].
+The diagnostic yield of upper endoscopy increases with age [19,21].
+In the absence of alarm features, we perform early endoscopy (within two weeks) in patients of age ≥55 years.
+These recommendations are largely consistent with the American Gastroenterological Association (AGA) and American College of Gastroenterology (ACG) guidelines [7,24,25].
 However, the optimal age cut-off for endoscopic evaluation in patients with dyspepsia (without alarm features) is controversial and is supported by limited evidence that suggests that the risk of malignancy in most United States populations prior to 55 years is low.